Haldrion/kinectGame/README.md

 Install libusbK on all 3 Kinect devices and you should be good to go.
 You may have to close the program unplug and replug the Kinect and rerun if you get any "Isyncronous" errors.

 ![Installation Diagram](https://github.com/Haldrion/kinectGame/blob/master/Installation%20Diagram.png)

+## Credits
+The music is excerped from the famous Touhou Danmaku game.
+The dying sound is from Undertale.
+All credit for these sound files go to the origional owners.